S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 inconvenienced or patronized are likely to attempt to circumvent security measures, so a balance must be found.

 3. Remote threat: A threat from outside the organization/network.
+Remote threats are likely to leverage whatever vulnerabilities they find, including the goodwill and cooperativeness of individuals in the organization.

 Because we have limited time and resource, although we would ideally want to shore up every possible vector, we'll list those most likely to